hashicorp/vault/README.md

 Here is a more realistic example of how we use it in practice.
 DefaultOptions uses `hashicorp/vault`:`latest` as the repo and tag, but it also looks at the environment variable VAULT_BINARY.
 If populated, it will copy the local file referenced by VAULT_BINARY into the container.
-This is useful when there is no published image containing the vault binary you want to test.
+This is useful when testing local changes.

 Instead of setting the VaultLicense option, you can set the VAULT_LICENSE_CI environment variable, which is better than committing a license to version control.